best-trading-indicator-tools/10XReach/README.md

 # 10XReach - TikTok Video Processor

+TikTok detects duplicates better than you think

+Here's how to beat the system 🧵

+– File hash: every file has a digital fingerprint.
+If you upload the exact same file (no edits), TikTok can detect it instantly by comparing the hash.
+– Visual/audio fingerprinting: TikTok uses AI to analyze frames and audio.
+Even if you cut 1 second or add text, it can still recognize the content.
+– Metadata: things like creation date, device name, or codec can give clues.
+These are easy to change though, so they're not the main method.
+– Audio matching: if your video uses a soundtrack or voice already on the platform, TikTok can detect it through audio fingerprinting.

+How to avoid detection (aka not get flagged as a duplicate):

+– Slightly crop or zoom the frame (e.g. zoom to 103%) – Add overlay text (even a single invisible or tiny word) – Use filters or tweak color settings (contrast, saturation, etc.)
+– Change playback speed just a bit (e.g. 0.95x or 1.05x)
+– Add a small watermark or dot in a corner

+– Shift the audio pitch up/down slightly
+– Add background noise (ambient sounds, white noise, etc.)
+– Use TikTok's voiceover feature for a few seconds
+– Cut or offset the audio by 0.2s to break the pattern

+– Re-export the video using CapCut, Premiere, etc.
+– Edit the metadata using tools like HandBrake or InShot

+To avoid detection: modify at least 2-3 layers (visual, audio, metadata).
+Don't just trim a second or flip the video, go deeper.

 This repository contains a Python script (`video_processor.py`) designed to process video files (e.g., downloaded from platforms like Instagram or TikTok) to prepare them for re-uploading to these or other platforms.
 The primary goal is to make these videos technically unique, which can help reduce the risk of being flagged or "shadowbanned" for being simple re-uploads, regardless of the source or destination platform (e.g., Instagram to TikTok, TikTok to Instagram, TikTok to TikTok, Instagram to Instagram).

 ## How it Works & Features Implemented